manuelbl/QrCodeGenerator/README.md

 - [Demo-SkiaSharp](Demo-SkiaSharp): Demonstrates how a QR code can be saved a PNG file, using the SkiaSharp multi-platform raster image library.

 - [Demo-ImageSharp](Demo-ImageSharp): Demonstrates how a QR code can be saved a PNG file, using the ImageSharp raster image library.
 Additionally, a QR code with an image in the center is created.

+- [Demo-SkiaSharp](Demo-ImageMagick): Demonstrates how a QR code can be saved a PNG file, using the Magick.NET image manipulation library (based on ImageMagick).